 Beginning with the worldwide Women’s Marches in January 2017 – the hallmark of which was overwhelming hope – many women formed their own local resistance groups.
 Many of us read the new Indivisible Guide and were called to action, and local groups started using the techniques discussed in that short guide.
 People who had never been active in politics — and long-term activists — joined together to work against the threats to our country.

 A new movement was born and has flourished since then — not just a movement to oppose Trump and the Republicans — but a movement to save, repair, and rejuvenate our democracy itself.

 We marched.
 We showed up at airports.
 We held town meetings.
 We met with our members of Congress.
-We connected with each other, and as local groups sprung up, they began to find a way to work together.
-We joined the fight to defend health care, making calls to citizens in key states to get them to contact their senators.
-We learned how to help remotely in the special elections being held around the nation: texting, making calls, and sending postcards to voters.
-We started to learn organizing skills, and in the process of doing all of this – and more — over 200 local groups across Massachusetts were launched.
+We connected with each other, and as local groups sprung up, they found ways to work together.
+We joined the fight to defend healthcare, making calls into key states to urge people to contact their senators.
+We learned how to help remotely in the elections held around the nation: with texting, phone-banking, and sending letters and cards to voters.
+We learned organizing skills to work together towards change.

 More than 150 Indivisible groups formed across Massachusetts, and it became increasingly clear that groups wanted a way to coordinate and amplify their efforts.
 Indivisible MA was born to support this work.
 Massachusetts Indivisible groups are part of the national Indivisible movement.